bulutoztemur/bulutoztemur.github.io/privacy-policy-canadatest.md

 Privacy Policy for Canadian Citizenship Quiz 2025
-Last Updated: 06.04.2025
+Last Updated: 10.04.2025

 1. Introduction
-This Privacy Policy explains how [Your App Name] ("we", "our", or "us") collects, uses, and protects your data when you use our app.
+This Privacy Policy explains how Canadian Citizenship Quiz 2025 ("we", "our", or "us") collects, uses, and protects your data when you use our app.

 2. Information We Collect
 We may collect: